-• For maximum scholarship consideration, new students should be admitted to Milligan and file the FAFSA by December 1 for the following year’s admission.
+- For maximum scholarship consideration, new students should be admitted to Milligan by December 1 and file the FAFSA as soon as it opens for the following year’s admission.
 You can still apply after this date but may not receive maximum aid.

 Course schedules will be cancelled for students who have not completed ALL financial aid processes AND paid the balance due on their accounts on the Wednesday before the first day of class.
 Students will not be able to eat in the cafeteria or grill using their meal plans after course schedules are cancelled.
 Meals can be purchased with cash from Pioneer College Caterers during this time.